saeed357889/Hybrid-Image-Generator/README.md

         Image.append(img)
     return Image
 ```
-The reason I did this was so the user  can creat as many hybrid images as they wanted and using the list allowed me to loop through the list faster and more effeciently.
+I implemented this so that the user could create as many hybrid images as they like.
+By utilizing a list, I was able to cycle through the list more quickly and effectively.

-The other major data type that I used was a tuple to access the width and the height of the images using pythons .shape() feature which returns the tupel value which is the dimensions of the object that its called on.
+The other main data type I utilized was a tuple to get the picture width and height using Python's.shape() function, which returns a tuple result that represents the object's dimensions.

 Bellow is an example code of how i did it.
 ```
   width1,height1=img1[i].shape
   width2,height2=img2[i].shape
 ```

-The tupel was used to help me find the width and the height of the image which was usefull later on to resize the image.
+I utilized the tupel to help me determine the image's width and height, which was helpful when I later needed to resize the image.

 #### Procedural Abstraction

 ```
 def lowpass(num, im):
     for i in range(num):